undergrad-partner-school

 Student Organizations

 If you are interested in music, you can join the University of the District of Columbia band or chorus.
-There is a drama club you can join if acting is something that interests you.
-You have a passion for media and communication?
+If drama is your thing, there is a club dedicated to acting that you can join.
+You have a talent for media and communication?
 University of the District of Columbia publishes its own newspaper.

 Student Services

-University of the District of Columbia offers a number of services vital for a comfortable and secure life on campus.
+University of the District of Columbia provides a number of services necessary for a pleasant and secure life on campus.

 There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-There is a 24-hour security patrol.
-There is a medical clinic with personal/psychological counseling.
-All in all, campus life at University of the District of Columbia is rich and vibrant and provides all you need for a comfortable stay.
+There is a security patrol available 24/7.
+There is a health clinic with personal/psychological counseling.
+All in all, campus life at University of the District of Columbia is rich and vibrant and provides everything most students need.

 Career Services